DeveloperChance/departaware/README.md

 # Technologies Used
 - The web app is designed to function as an SPA utilizing ReactJS.
-- The dedicated API is designed as a REST API running on ExpressJS with MySql as the database.
+- The dedicated API that was designed for the web app, is as a REST API running on ExpressJS with MySql as the database.

 # Demo
-The Demo can be reached at https://depart.developerchance.com
+The Demo can be reached at https://depart.developerchance.com .
+[API for the demo has been taken down]

 ---

 # Running Your Own Prototype
-The current prototype utilizes the AeroAPI and soon Cirius.
-I am currently looking into adding Rate Limiting to the HTTP Service Handler to be functional with the Free Base AeroAPI Subscription.
-Cirius API has not yet been integrated but will require an approved application to utilize the API if integrated.
+The API for this app was not built on a public API.
+You can build your own and connect it as this application is a visual for data.

 # The Future of the Prototype
-This prototype was designed to cater a specific industry and whether or not the project will continue is unknown.
+This prototype was designed to cater a specific industry and its current scope won't be expanded upon.